ProgramCrafter/salsa-iwj-otter/README.md

 ```

   NB that wasm-pack will itself download and install more stuff when
-  it is run by the otter Makefile.
+  it is run by the Otter Makefile.

 Build